Graduate student handbook

 The tradition of journalism education at the University of Nevada has a long and distinguished history, beginning with the first journalism course taught in 1921.
 Eleven students graduated from journalism in 1924; by 1985, this number had grown to 150.
-Today, nearly 500 undergraduate students are enrolled in journalism courses at the school.
+Today, more than 400 undergraduate students are enrolled in journalism courses at the school.
 The first Master of Arts degree was awarded in 1966, and since then, hundreds of students have graduated from our M.A. program.

 The graduate program in Media Innovation explores a simple but profound set of questions: What role does, and can, journalism play in helping people generate, evaluate, share and act on civic knowledge?
 Can we use interactive and innovative forms of journalism to connect citizens in a discussion about public issues that enriches everyone’s understanding?